silvae86/silvae86.github.io/_pages/teaching/2021/ESIN_SIBD/esin/project.md

 It is a good idea to work *smart* instead of *hard*.
 Split your problem into smaller ones, prioritize those, and add more features as time allows.
 Basic functionality like a list in a homepage or the login should **not** fail on the day of the demo, especially if you spent time implementing other "optional" features.

 In the professional world, all client requirements are broken down into smaller features that must be prioritized, their effort estimated, and some even need to be dropped.
-What seems very interesting / essential today may not seem like a good idea two weeks from now, and may be dropped algether.
+What seems very interesting / essential today may not seem like a good idea two weeks from now, and may be dropped altogether.

 ### Keep it simple